jaredpar/jaredpar.github.io/_posts/2008-06-02-rantpack-update.md

 ---
 layout: post
 ---
-I released a new version of RantPack today.??
+I released a new version of RantPack today.
 Mostly this is a bug fix release with a couple of minor new features.

 [https://code.msdn.microsoft.com/Release/ProjectReleases.aspx?ProjectName=Rant